stevekochscience/sqlschool/_posts/7-analytics-training/yammer/2014-07-03-understanding-search.md

 description:
 ---

+*Before starting, be sure to read [the overview](/analytics-training/yammer/yammer.html) to learn a bit about Yammer as a company.*

 The product team is determining priorities for the next development cycle and they are considering improving the site's search functionality.
 It currently works as follows:

 * There is a search box in the header the persists on every page of the website.
 It prompts users to search for people, groups, and conversations.